visnunathan8/Flower-Classification-using-CNN/README.md

 <h2>Training and Validating the Models</h2>

 The models are trained in the folders as in Dataset-1, Dataset-2, Dataset-3.
+The codes are in .ipynb files.
+Some Sample files are given below :
+MobilenetV2_Dataset1.ipynb
+Dataset2_VGG16_Final.ipynb
+Resnet18_Dataset3.ipynb

 <h2>To run the pre-trained model on the provided sample test dataset </h2>